Do you have a clear definition of a bug?Last updated by Lee Hawkins [SSW] 11 months ago.See history

 - The application is missing the Monthly Sales report (this is likely covered because the application is missing functionality specified in the specification)

-- The output HTML in the application is formatted way out of line and does not display in the specified browser (e.g. Internet Explorer 9) (this is likely covered because it substantially inconsistent with the agreed mockup)
+- The output HTML in the application is formatted way out of line and does not display in the specified browser (e.g. Internet Explorer 9) (this is likely covered because it is substantially inconsistent with the agreed mockup)

 - Any problem caused by software or an application not written by the organization supplying the software.